oscar-system/oscar-website/news/_posts/2019-05-01-Polymake-release.md

 author: Michael Joswig
 ---

-Dear friends of polymake,

-this is to announce the release of polymake 3.4, which is actually available since 15 April.
+This is to announce the release of polymake 3.4, which is actually available since 15 April.
 So you will find it already in some of the quicker Linux distributions such as arch.